 The inventory conversion period is the time required to obtain materials for a product, manufacture it, and sell it.
+The inventory conversion period is essentially the time period during which a company must invest cash while it converts materials into a sale.
+The calculation is:

 Though the inventory conversion period is treated as an average amount for all of the items that a company manufactures, it is most useful when calculated on an individual product basis, since you can then discern which products require the longest period to construct and convert to cash - which can result in process analysis to compress these time periods, thereby reducing the company's cash investment in inventory.